 Mirrors don’t lie

 Well, in this case, mirrors might help fudge the truth a little.
 This age-old tactic has been done and redone so many times because it works.
-Adding a mirror to your home’s entryway creates a sense that the space is larger.
+Adding a mirror to your home’s entryway creates a sense that space is larger.
 This trick can be done in any style and color you desire, so don’t be afraid to put your creative spin on it.

 Add a dresser